mztaylor/kd13-kew-training/README.md

 Right click on the project and select 'Maven' > 'Update Project'.
 Then select 'Run as' > 'maven install' to build the project.

 ### Database Setup
 Then select 'Run as' > 'maven build...'.
 Set the goal to 'clean install' and profiles to 'mysql,setup'.
-Choose apply and run.
+Select 'apply' and 'run'.

 ### Application startup

-Build the project: Then select 'Run as' > 'maven build...'.
-Set the goal to 'clean install' and no profile.
-Choose apply and run.

 Right click the project and select 'Run as ' > 'Run as server'.
 Select the tomcat 7 server and on Argument tab, add to vm arguments: